- Brave the world-class rapids of Río Pacuare

 After breakfast in La Fortuna, you'll transfer to Monteverde, but this is no ordinary route.
 You'll bypass the road trip and instead travel by water.
 After arriving at the shores of Lake Arenal, your captain will welcome you, you'll board the boat, and you'll begin the three-hour journey to the other side of the lake.

 Upon arrival, you'll officially be in the Monteverde region of Costa Rica.
 From the lakeshore, you'll transfer by shuttle to a working farm for an educational guided tour starring Costa Rica's most famous exports: coffee and chocolate.
 You'll participate in the entire farm-to-cup process, from picking the beans to roasting them.
 Of course, frequent coffee and chocolate tastings will be provided.
+Check out this list of Top Experiences in Monteverde for more ideas of what to see and do.

 After the tour, check into your hotel and relax for the rest of the afternoon.
 Maybe visit nearby Santa Elena, a charming town with Quaker influences known for excellent coffee and cheese.
 You'll find various restaurants here, including vegetarian options and those serving Costa Rican standards like ceviche and arroz con pollo (rice with chicken).